How Many WordPress Plugins Are There? How Many Do You Really Need For Your Website?

 Over time, there is also the potential for developers to abandon plugins.

-Try to always use plugins from well-established and reputable developers.
+Try to always use plugins from well-established and reputable best opt-in plugin for WordPress). developers (read lists like

 Site Crashes and Lack of Reliability